The Low Vision Examination

 - Is my condition stable, or can I lose more sight?

-- Is there any treatment for it?
+- Is there any treatment for my eye condition?

 - What is my visual acuity?